go101/go101/pages/generics/444-first-look-of-custom-generics.md

 and a function may be declared as generic function.
 In addition, generic types are defined types, so they may have methods.

-The declaration of a generic type, generic function, or method of generic types contains a type parameter list part, which is the main difference from the declaration of an ordinary type, function, or method.
+The declaration of a generic type, generic function, or method of a generic type contains a type parameter list part, which is the main difference from the declaration of an ordinary type, function, or method.